 Alright, I hope these tips help you use your kindergarten reading books with confidence!

 Dive in and get reading!

-15 Easy Phonics Readers that Will Get Your Kid Excited About Reading!
+Kindergarten Book List That Will Get Your Kid Excited About Reading!

 I have a little bit of an obsession with easy phonics readers so I have a larger library of these books than most homeschool moms.
 To me, it is important to keep tons of books on hand so that my kids have plenty of variety as they learn to read.

 I Can Read It! is a 3 book series from Sonlight curriculum.
 It contains multiple stories in each book and really feels like a “real book” when you pick it up – not the flimsy little books that can get lost in a couch cushion.